aldetl/Typing/Readme.md

+# Version

+v1.3.0, 2021-12-02,

 # Introduction

 **Typing** controls cursor movements and execute some commands by typing a single character.
-Its purpose is to improve your typing efficiency by reducing the frequency of switching between keyboard and mouse and movement distance of hands.
+Its purpose is to improve your typing efficiency by reducing the frequency of switching between keyboard and mouse as well as the movement distance of hands.
 In short, it keeps your hands on the keyboards!